kohler/hotcrp/devel/manual/oauth.md

 }';
 ```

-# HotCRP as authorization server
+## HotCRP as authorization server

 HotCRP can also act as an OAuth 2 authorization server: other applications can
 sign users in with HotCRP accounts, and can obtain access tokens for HotCRP’s
-API. `$Opt["oAuthClients"]` is a [component list][components] of the clients
+API. `$Opt["oAuthClients"]` is a [component list][components] of allowed clients;
-allowed to do this; if it is empty, `SITEURL/authorize` refuses all requests.
+if it is empty, `SITEURL/authorize` refuses all requests.
-HotCRP advertises what it supports at
+HotCRP can advertise what it supports at
-`SITEURL/.well-known/oauth-authorization-server`.
+`.well-known/oauth-authorization-server`, and describe its API as a protected
+resource at `.well-known/oauth-protected-resource/api`.

 Settings shared by all client components: